Mummanajagadeesh/V-RU81K5CU83/README.md

 |:-------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------:|
 | [Unity 3D Simulation](https://www.youtube.com/watch?v=L4s2YYyi-70)                                              | [Blender Simulation](https://www.youtube.com/watch?v=pQN5wu2dtTQ)                                                      |

+## Project Overview

+This project leverages the pre-existing **Kociemba two-phase algorithm** for Rubik's Cube solving, and our main contribution has been the seamless integration of this algorithm into a Unity-based simulation.
+The role of the solver is crucial, as it computes the solution when a scrambled cube is presented.

+We designed the system to fetch cube states directly from the user interface, where users can scramble or manipulate the cube.
+Upon clicking the "Solve" button, the Kociemba algorithm works under the hood to generate an optimal solution, which is then passed to the Unity engine.
+The Unity environment simulates this solution visually, step by step, allowing users to see the cube's transformation in real-time.

+The **Blender solution demo** featured here is purely a visual mockup, simulating how the cube might appear when following a solved sequence.
+It serves as a demonstration for visual feedback but has no direct involvement in the solving process or algorithm implementation.
+This is an intermediate step showcasing the solution process and will be further integrated into Unity for enhanced user interaction.

 ## Controls

 - **Right Click + Drag**: Rotate the entire cube in 3D space.